 Additionally, the service offers a Cash Management feature, which acts similar to a high-yield savings account.
 Robinhood offers numerous products and services to its customers at low cost or free, making one wonder how does Robinhood even make money?

 Well, many Robinhood alternatives have taken note and attempted to replicate its business model.
-One thing for sure with these numerous brokerages competing on price is that retail investors have come out as the winners.
+One thing for sure with these numerous online discount brokers competing on price is that retail investors have come out as the winners.

 After decades of costly investing, firms like Webull, Acorns, and M1 Finance have managed to slash commissions to $0 and provide their cost-effective services to Millennials who often have small amounts of money to invest at any one time.